javascript-tutorial/en.javascript.info/1-js/7-deeper/3-function-object/article.md

 alert( counter() ); // 1
 ```

-Unlike the closures, the `count` is now bound to the function directly, not to its outer Lexical Environment.
+Unlike examples from chapter <info:closure>, the `count` is now stored in the function directly, not in its outer Lexical Environment.

 Is it worse or better than using the closure?

 The main difference is that if the value of `count` lives in an outer variable, then an external code is unable to access it.
-Only the nested function may modify it.
+Only nested functions may modify it.
 And if it's bound to function, then such thing is possible:

 ```js run
 function makeCounter() {